TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.client.rst

       request to the server.

    .. versionchanged:: 3.5
-      If a :exc:`ConnectionError` or subclass is raised, the :class:`HTTPConnection` object will be ready to reconnect when a new request is sent.
+      If a :exc:`ConnectionError` or subkundi is raised, the :class:`HTTPConnection` object will be ready to reconnect when a new request is sent.